btmxh/everything/ssh/pldc/new/law/law.md

 - Representing the classy nature + social role
 - Emergence + Existence + Development conditions in certain economic/social form (hình thái)

-### Slave
+> examples
+> **slave**
 	- Publicly protect the rights to own slaves.
 	- Protect the slavery regime.
 	- Legalize slaves' lack of human rights.
 	- Is religious as fuck.

-### Feudalism
+> **feudal**
-- Protect the feudal lords' ownership.
+> - Protect the feudal lords' ownership.
-- Protect the "class society" => legalize the absolute power of lords/kings
+> - Protect the "class society" => legalize the absolute power of lords/kings
-- Strict punishment, religious as fuck, form not clear.
+> - Strict punishment, religious as fuck, form not clear.

-### Capitalism
+> **capitalism**
-- Protect capitalist ownership.
+> - Protect capitalist ownership.
-- Give people basic human rights => laborers are free (first condition to make [[labor]] a [[comod]])
+> - Give people basic human rights => laborers are free (first condition to make [[labor]] a [[comod]])
-- Law documents were written carefully and in great detail, featuring many new forms and methods to ensure fairness.
+> - Law documents were written carefully and in great detail, featuring many new forms and methods to ensure fairness.

-### Vietnamese Socialism
+> **socialism** (e.g. vietnam)
-- Publicness (tính nhân dân)
+> - Publicness (tính nhân dân)
-- Create the environment for multi-sector economic growth.
+> - Create the environment for multi-sector economic growth.
-- New content for oppressiveness?
+> - New content for oppressiveness?
-- Have deep relationships with other social specifications (quy phạm xã hội)?
+> - Have deep relationships with other social specifications (quy phạm xã hội)?

 ## Nature
 ### Class-y
-- Represent the ideals of the ruling class
-- Enforced via the economic power of the ruling class
+- Represent the ideals of the ruling class + Backed by the economic power of the ruling class
-- Moderate, in a class-y way (về mặt giai cấp), social relationships => represent the ruling power of the ruling classes.
+- "nhân tố điều chỉnh về mặt giai cấp" social relationships => represent "sự thống trị giai cấp" + protect, maintain the status of the ruling classes.

 ### Social
 - Law is an objective rule (quy luật khách quan) of society.